Arnaud-de-Grandmaison-ARM/arm-learning-paths/content/learning-paths/cross-platform/sme2/1-get-started.md

 cd SME2-learning-path.git
 ```

-From now on, all instructions in this learning path assumes your current
+From now on, all instructions in this learning path assume your current
 directory is ``SME2-learning-path.git``.

 ## Using the environment

 Docker provides you with a way to execute commands in a different environment,
-where all necessary tools are available without cluttering you machine.
+where all necessary tools are available without cluttering your machine.
 You can:
 - use docker directly from the command line, for example when you are working
   from a terminal,
 - configure VSCode to run all the commands in the docker environment.